KalllN/Investment-Banks-SP-500-Stock-Prediction/README.md

 9. JP Morgan
 10. Visa

 Here I will be covering how to work with stock prices of companies in S&P 500.
-We will be considering the stock prices of top investment firms namely JP Morgan, Bank of America, Citi and Goldman Sachs.
+We will be considering the stock prices of top investment firms namely

+1. JP Morgan
+2. Bank of America
+3. Citi
+4. Goldman Sachs

 The kernel will incorporate correlation, risk analysis and prediction of future stock prices.
 The datasets show prices of these banks over a range of 5 years.
 Since the data ends with 2018, I will be predicting prices of 2019 and see if they match with the actual prices.